What is Specialty Coffee?

 The value is not the price.
 The correct price is equal to the value, or the amount a consumer is willing to pay.

-A Story in Every Cup — But at What Cost?
+A Story in Every Cup is Costly

 Coffee farmer inspecting coffee cherries.

-True traceable coffee requires infrastructure many producers can’t afford: segmented lots, verified logistics, and transparent payments.
+Truly traceable coffee requires infrastructure many producers can’t afford: segmented lots, verified logistics, and transparent payments.
 Microlots may command a premium, but the labor behind them often goes uncompensated.
 Such is the nature of a market with intermediaries (traders, resellers) who extract value from the coffee as it travels through the supply chain.
 The result: farmers who receive only a fraction of the ultimate retail value of the coffee they cultivated.

-The Land Has Limits — Coffee’s Hidden Tradeoffs
+The Land Has Limits

 Indonesia is a case in point: despite rising prices, no major expansion is happening because labor and land at suitable altitudes are scarce.
-Meanwhile, in Brazil, robusta production is expanding into former citrus fields, even as arabica areas decline due to extreme heat and drought.
+Meanwhile, in Brazil, Robusta production is expanding into former citrus fields, even as Arabica areas decline due to extreme heat and drought.

 Why can’t coffee just move uphill?